zowe/docs-site/docs/user-guide/ze-profiles.md

-# Working with user profiles
+# Working with Zowe Explorer profiles

-You must have a profile before you can use the extension.
-You can set up a `zosmf` profile to retain your credentials, host, and port name.
+You must have a `zosmf` compatible profile before you can use Zowe Explorer.
+You can set up a profile to retain your credentials, host, and port name.
 In addition, you can create multiple profiles and use them simultaneously.

 **Follow these steps:**